Punktum-dk/epp-service-specification/README.md

 - 1.8 2015-09-03
   - Minor corrections
-  - More information on extensions for possible registration of the DK Hostmaster extensions with IANA in relation to [RFC:7451]
+  - More information on extensions for possible registration of the Punktum dk extensions with IANA in relation to [RFC:7451]
   - Added [RFC:7451] compliant descriptions in subdirectory: `rfc7451/`

 - 1.7 2015-05-12